Code-Institute-Submissions/Pimmz-Project-3/README.md

 - I would like to thank my Code Institute mentor, [Antonio Rodriguez] for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self-doubt and imposter syndrome.
-- I would like to thank my partner (Hilda), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my partner Hilda, for believing in me, and allowing me to make this transition into software development.